- application to UCT School of Business please refer to UCT School of Business website

 The required application documents include:

-1. Diploma and Diploma Supplement / Graduation Certificate and Transcript of Records
+1. Diploma / Graduation Certificate and Transcript of Records

 Documents issued in another language than English must be translated into English or Czech language.

-The Transcript of Records is a list of all subjects studied in the last 4 years at secondary school, including the number of hours for individual subjects.
+The Transcript of Records is a list of all subjects studied in the last 4 years at secondary school / list of subjects studied at the Bachelor's level at a university, including the number of hours for individual subjects.
 An example of a suitable Transcript is available here >.